AashitaK/AashitaK.github.io/_posts/2018-04-02-Wordclouds.md

 ![Wordcloud on comments in NYT]({{ site.url }}/images/Wordclouds/wc5.png)

-The code for generating the wordclouds out of the data can be found [here](https://www.kaggle.com/aashita/word-clouds).
+The code for generating the above wordclouds out of the [NYT comments data](https://www.kaggle.com/aashita/nyt-comments) can be found [here](https://www.kaggle.com/aashita/word-clouds).